Microsoft

 semi-structured interviews

-Our major opportunity to get granular details about stakeholders’ workflows, collaboration, challenges, software tools in semi-structured interviews on Zoom.
+Our major opportunity with business strategists, designers, researchers, and project managers to get granular details about their workflows, challenges, and tools.

 Insights to Design